cs3157-borowski/recitations/recitation_2/bit_operators.md

 #### Bitwise XOR `^`

-Also known as a bitwise eXclusive OR; behaves just like the bitwise AND and OR, except with an XOR operation.
+Also known as a bitwise eXclusive OR; it behaves just like the bitwise AND and OR, except with an XOR operation.
 Takes two integers as operands and returns a new integer where its bit pattern consists of 1's where only one of its operands has a 1 in the same position.
 For example:

     int x = 6;            // 0110 in binary